FranklinBarto/react-language-map/README.md

 It is surprising how there isn't a single source on the internet that has an exhaustive list of language and dialects spoken in countries or regions.

-The datasets used were sourced from [datahub.io](https://datahub.io/core/geo-countries),[Austrailian Government, Department of Social Services](https://www.dss.gov.au/sites/default/files/files/foi_disclosure_log/12-12-13/language-list.pdf) and Wikipedia
+The datasets used were sourced from [datahub.io](https://datahub.io/core/geo-countries), [Austrailian Government, Department of Social Services](https://www.dss.gov.au/sites/default/files/files/foi_disclosure_log/12-12-13/language-list.pdf) and Wikipedia

 **Note: The data needs some work!
 Some of these datasets have missing or inaccurate data**